ramirocabral/aws-solutions-architect-associate-notes-SAAC03/storage/RDS.md

 - if master is not encrypted, read replicas can not be encrypted
 - to change from and to encypt use snapshot
 - encrypt in flight with tls root certificates client side
-- can use [[IAM]] roles to connect to database instead of username and pw
+- can use [[IAM]] roles to connect to database instead of username and pw on mySQL-compatible DBs
 - can use [[SecurityGroup]]
 - audit logs can be enabled and be send to [[CloudWatch]]